This month, I've been chatting with lots of freelancers about the problems they face when running a business.

-You might be procrastinating, or you could simply be addicted to social media... whatever it is, you're too easily distracted and it's affecting your productivity.
+You might be procrastinating, or you could be addicted to social media.
+Whatever it is, you're too easily distracted, and it's affecting your productivity.
 You need to take action.
 My advice would be to immediately:

 - Switch off all notifications on your desktop, mobile and tablet (that includes whether someone has "liked" your latest Instagram post

-- Delete all apps from your smartphone, if you can bear it (especially if you find yourself constantly checking Instagram, Twitter, BBC News and all emails on repeat)
+- Delete all apps from your smartphone, if you can bear it (especially if you find yourself continually checking Instagram, Twitter, BBC News and all emails on repeat)

 - Check email twice daily.
 No more, no less.
 You shouldn't be sitting there, hitting "refresh" – the world won't end if you leave your inbox for a couple of hours